-- claiming a level of Universal Credit that meets either of the following criteria:
+Discounts are available if you are claiming a level of Universal Credit that meets any of the following criteria:

-- If you are not working, you (and your partners) total income is no more than your maximum Universal award entitlement
+- if you are not working, you (and your partners) total income is no more than your maximum Universal Credit award entitlement

-- Your award includes a child amount and, if you (or your partner) work, your monthly earnings (or combined earnings) are no more than £935
+- your award includes a child amount and, if you (or your partner) work, your monthly earnings are no more than £935

-- You (or your partner) have limited capability for work and, if you (or your partner) work, your monthly earnings (or combined earnings) are no more than £935
+- you (or your partner) have limited capability for work and, if you (or your partner) work, your monthly earnings are no more than £935

-- The award does not include a child amount, you (or your partner) do not have a limited capability for work and, if you (or your partner) work, your monthly (or combined earnings) are no more than £435
+- the award does not include a child amount, you (or your partner) do not have a limited capability for work and, if you (or your partner) work, your monthly earnings are no more than £435

 You can provide a copy of your journal confirming the level of your entitlement to the Universal Credit award or a copy of your entitlement letter.

 - provide evidence of entitlement at the point of application